LuisR-jpg/Artificial-Intelligence---UP/Agentes Inteligentes/README.md

     - There's an algorithm that finds images and movement of an image

     - Image enhancement using templates (pieces of pics)

+        Selecting a patch by hand to repeat it in the reighboring zone.

+        Once we find all the repeated patches, the zones have to be replaced by the median (mean?) of patches.

 - **Imagenes satelitales**